“I have refined you, but not as silver is refined. Rather, I have refined you in the furnace of suffering.“

 Furnace people are sovereignly brought to a place where they can minister the grace of God into desperate situations.
 We must convince ourselves, that furnace people have a gift.
 They have been through the worst.
 They may be battered and bruised.
 But they still stand.
 We must look to these who are the gracious agents of a loving God.

 My hope is that you would personally grasp what God has worked in you.
-That really is your true directive.
+That really is your truest calling.
 The things good or bad, that have happened to you are part of how you’ll understand grace.
 He awaits for you to respond.
 Will you come to Him, through the grace you find in the flames?
 The most gracious people you’ll ever meet are those who endured God’s furnace.

 “He will sit like a refiner of silver, burning away the dross.
 He will purify the Levites, refining them like gold and silver, so that they may once again offer acceptable sacrifices to the Lord.”